partheebanb/totality/README.md

 `npm start`

 The Expo development environment will open up in your browser.
 Choose 'Run in web browser' to run locally.
-You can also use a simulator or install Expo Go on your mobile device and scane the QR code provided to run it on your phone.
+You can also use a simulator or install Expo Go on your mobile device and scan the QR code provided by Expo to run directly it on your phone.

 ### Here's the default view